-Each of the four buttons on the top-right also correspond to the four track patterns (A, B, C and D).
+Each of the four buttons on the lower-left also correspond to the four track patterns (A, B, C and D).
 Only in this case, pressing a button clears any trigger assigned to the next step.
 To clear multiple steps, hold the button down.
 The longer you hold the button, the more steps you clear (you can even clear an entire pattern this way).

-Each of the four buttons on the bottom-left illuminate when the corresponding Track plays Step 1 of its pattern.

-The four buttons on the bottom-right light sequentially (from top to bottom) to provide visual indication of the incoming clock (tempo).
+Each of the four buttons on the upper-right illuminate when the corresponding Track plays Step 1 of its pattern.
+The four buttons on the bottom-right light sequentially to provide visual indication of the incoming clock (tempo).